Anand-Ambastha/VibeSense/README.md

 1. Clone the repo
 2. Install requirements
-3. Place your video in `videos/` and its caption in `captions/` with the same filename
+3. Place your video and its caption in `videos/`  with the same filename
 4. Run:

 ```bash